By Craig Neil

 Website: The Scottish National Portrait Gallery

-The building stretches out symmetrically on either side of the main hall with the artworks displayed over an expansive three floors.
-Many Victorian features are still intact, with elegant stone facades featuring in many rooms, and the west side of the gallery features lots of photo-worthy coved ceilings on the upper floors.
+The building then stretches out symmetrically on either side of the main hall with the artworks displayed over three expansive floors.

 The Scottish National Gallery

 Phone: 0131 624 6200

 Out About Scotland visitor guide: The Scottish National Gallery

 The Scottish National Gallery is virtually impossible to miss if you take a walk through the centre of Edinburgh because not only is it one of the biggest buildings in the city but it dominates the ever-popular Princes Street Gardens.